-On March 11, 2011, Japan suffered damages from an earthquake and tsunami.
-Many people contributed to relief funds for the victims of Japan’s earthquake and tsunami.
-The IRS released a notice designating the Japan’s March 2011 earthquake and tsunami as a qualified disaster.
-This means recipients of employer-sponsored private foundations can exclude qualified disaster-relief payments from gross income.
+On March 11, 2011, an earthquake and tsunami caused damage in Japan.
+Many people gave to relief funds for the victims of Japan’s earthquake and tsunami.
+The IRS designated Japan’s March 2011 earthquake and tsunami as a qualified disaster.
+You might have received disaster-relief payments from an employer-sponsored private foundation.
+If so, you can exclude them from your gross income.

-For 2011 only, if you itemized your deductions, you could claim a charitable deduction for contributions made to the Japan’s relief effort.
+For 2011 only, you could claim a charitable deduction for what you gave to Japan’s relief effort.
+However, you must itemize your deductions to claim it.

-Made in cash for the relief of victims in areas affected by the earthquake in Japan on March 11, 2011
+Made for the relief of victims in areas affected by the earthquake in Japan on March 11, 2011

-Made to a U.S. charitable organization that’s allowed to receive deductible donations
+Made to a U.S. charitable organization -- One that's able to receive deductible donations

 If you made the donation through a text message, use your phone bill to verify the donation.
 The bill must show all of these: